Exploring Gray: Site Manager

 As for his own growth, Wilkerson summed up with an anonymous quote that he says has helped to guide him in his role as a responsible site leader.

 “When you can’t control what’s happening, challenge yourself to control the way you respond to what’s happening.
-That’s where your power is.”
+That’s where your true power is.”